walzfran/walzfran/README.md

 - 👋 Hi, I’m @walzfran Francesca Walz located in the Metro Detroit
-- 👀 I’m interested in finding a new position in data or business analytics after 5+ years in Hospitality Management
+- 👀 I’m interested in finding a new position in data or business analytics after 6+ years in Hospitality Management
-- 🌱 I recently received my certification in Data Analytics from the College of Engineering at Michigan State University
+- 🌱I recently received my certification in Data Analytics from the College of Engineering at Michigan State University and currently enrolled in the Apple Developer Academy
 - 📫 How to reach me - walzfran@gmail.com
 - 💼 LinkedIn Profile - [here](https://www.linkedin.com/in/francesca-walz-7a099594/)